Shakliar Warjri

 Shakliar Warjri is an Indian politician from Hill State People's Democratic Party (HSPDP).
-He is member of the Meghalaya Legislative Assembly from Mawthadraishan.
+He is a member of the Meghalaya Legislative Assembly from Mawthadraishan.

 2023 Meghalaya Assembly Election

 He successfully contested the election on the HSPDP ticket.
 He was one of two successful HSPDP candidates.

-He pledged support to Conrad Sangma led government.
-He was appointed as a Cabinet Minister in Second Conrad Sangma ministry.
+He pledged support to the Conrad Sangma government.
+He was appointed as a Cabinet Minister in the Second Conrad Sangma ministry.